Most recent news

 On Earth Day 2024 the Government of Mongolia, local herding communities, The Nature Conservancy, and several others launched ‘Eternal Mongolia’ – a bold sustainable finance initiative that invests in lasting conservation and community economic development.
 Working in partnership, the initiative commits all the funding and policy commitments needed for Mongolia to achieve its 30×30 conservation ambitions while providing a secure environmental and economic future for the nation’s communities.
 Read the full story

-8 Examples of How Unlocking Sustainable Financing Benefits Nature, People, and Climate
+8 Examples of How Unlocking Sustainable Financing Benefits Nature and People

 May 22, 2023

 International Day of Biological Diversity offers a reminder that durable funding can help secure a more sustainable future for our planet.
-We explore 8 examples of how sustainable finance mechanisms, such as the PFP model, benefit nature, people, and climate while building a more inclusive and resilient planet.
+We explore 8 examples of how sustainable finance mechanisms, such as the PFP model, benefit nature and people, while building a more inclusive and resilient planet.
 Read the full story.

 Gabon and Mongolia Commit to Protect 380,000 Square Kilometers of New Land, Ocean and Freshwater Areas